 Benefits of exercising your dog:

-- Helps reduce or eliminate common behavioral problems such as excessive barking, licking, chewing, digging, anxiety, and even aggression
+- Helps reduce or eliminate common behavioural problems such as excessive barking, licking, chewing, digging, anxiety, and even aggression

 - Keeps your dog healthy and limber